 The TAVR procedure offers hope for heart patients with inoperable aortic stenosis (failing heart valves), that are not candidates for surgical valve replacement.
 TAVR valves are inserted via a catheter through the femoral artery, without requiring open-heart surgery.
 This minimally invasive surgical procedure repairs the damaged valve by placing a replacement valve into the aortic valve.
 Somewhat similar to a stent placed in an artery; this approach delivers a fully collapsible replacement valve to the valve site through a catheter.
 Left untreated, aortic valve stenosis can lead to serious heart problems.

-Physicians anticipate performing 30 cases at St. Luke's the first year and 55 to 60 cases the second year and beyond.
+In 2017 the TAVR exceeded their original goal of performing more than 60 of these procedures in September.
 More individuals may be identified as being appropriate for TAVR in the near future because the FDA is currently studying patients at low-risk for the standard surgical procedure.
 This trial represents a potentially significant expansion in the implementation of a less invasive treatment for aortic valve disease that may ultimately result in a majority of aortic valve replacements being done via this catheter-based procedure instead of surgery.